-The nation’s college students finally may be absorbing a lesson that won’t count toward class credit but will improve their life skills — how to responsibly handle credit cards.
+The nation’s college students finally may be absorbing a lesson that won’t count in class but will improve their life skills: how to responsibly handle credit cards

 A national study from Sallie Mae, “How America Pays for College 2012,” finds that credit card ownership by college students has dropped during the past two years and that one-third of the surveyed college students carried no monthly balance on their cards.
 Those students paid off their credit card debt as it occurred, sometimes with parental assistance — but not always.